Chapter 2: the Block Chain Paradigm

 Having built our understanding of the security of block chains in the abstract, we finally introduce the heaviest chain and GHOST rules, and discuss their security informally.

 At this point the reader might garner some confidence in their understanding of security.
 This is definitely a problem.
-We fix that problem by discussing selfish mining, a (then) unexpected attack vector on Bitcoin that shows that no matter how solid you think your understanding of security is, there could always be attack vectors that are not prohibited by the definition, and still have undesirable consequences.
-Hopefully, this should instill some humility into the reader, that they will pass along to anyone who claims this or that idea is "secure" without having done their due diligence.
+We fix that problem by discussing *selfish mining*, a (then) unexpected dynamic in Bitcoin that shows that no matter how solid you think your understanding of security is, there could always be attack vectors that are not prohibited by the definition, and still have undesirable consequences.
+Hopefully, this should instill some humility into the reader, that they will pass along to anyone who claims this or that idea or technology is "secure" without having done their due diligence.

 We conclude the chapter with a somewhat detailed sketch of the security proof of Bitcoin.
 This section is a bit more heavy on the math, but also completely skippable.